-John Doerr is a general partner at Kleiner Perkins Caufield & Byers.
-Since joining KPCB in 1980, John and his partners have backed some of the world’s most successful entrepreneurs, including Larry Page, Sergey Brin and Eric Schmidt of Google; Jeff Bezos of Amazon.com, Scott Cook and Bill Campbell of Intuit; and Mark Pincus of Zynga.
+John Doerr joined Kleiner Perkins Caufield & Byers in 1980 and has since backed some of the world’s most successful entrepreneurs, including Larry Page, Sergey Brin and Eric Schmidt of Google; Jeff Bezos of Amazon.com, and Scott Cook and Bill Campbell of Intuit.
 John’s passion is helping entrepreneurs create the “Next Big Thing” in mobile and social networks, greentech innovation, education and economic development.
 Ventures sponsored by John have created more than 200,000 new jobs.
-John serves on boards in the areas of Internet technologies and greentech, including Amyris, Bloom Energy, Coursera, Essence Healthcare, Flipboard, FloDesign Wind Turbines, Google, iControl, mCube, Quantumscape, Renmatix, Upthere and Zynga.
-He also led KPCB's investment in Twitter.
+John serves on the boards of Amyris, Google, and Zynga, as well as several private technology ventures.
+He also led KPCB’s investment in Twitter.

 John’s technology career began in 1974 at Intel, just as the chipmaker was inventing the groundbreaking 8080 microprocessor.
 During his Intel years, he held roles in engineering, marketing, management and sales.
 John also learned about operating excellence from Intel co-founder Andy Grove — insight that he continues to share with entrepreneurs today.
 He later founded Silicon Compilers, a VLSI CAD software company, and co-founded @Home, the nationwide broadband cable Internet service.